bjarkirafn/JaDevPS/Readme.md

-# jaDevPS
+# JaDevPS

 ---

-jaDevPS module.
+JaDevPS module.

 ## Instructions

-This module can be loaded as-is by importing jaDevPS.psd1.
+This module can be loaded as-is by importing JaDevPS.psd1.
 This is mainly intended for development purposes.

 To speed up module load time and minimize the amount of files that needs to be signed, distributed and installed, this module contains a build script that will package up the module into three files:

-- jaDevPS.psd1
+- JaDevPS.psd1
-- jaDevPS.psm1
+- JaDevPS.psm1
 - license.txt

 To build the module, make sure you have the following pre-req modules: